idirlab/freebases/Datasets/README.md

 ## Datasets

 We have provided four variants of Freebase dataset. **These datasets can be downloaded from this [link](https://www.dropbox.com/s/idzqsh1a34swaz0/Freebases.zip?dl=0).**
-**The mapping between original URI and simplified URI is now added to the data.**

 The detailed statistics of these four variants are shown in the table below.